RedBlazerFlame/protondecay314-blog/compprog/monotonicity-quadrangle-inequality.md

-# On the Monotonicity of Row Minima in DP Recurrences Involving Cost Functions Satisfying the Quadrangle Identity
+# On the Monotonicity of Row Minima in DP Recurrences Involving Cost Functions Satisfying the Quadrangle Inequality

 By **Gabee De Vera**